-From the SOA Infrastructure Menu Fre From the SOA Folder in the Navigator 1.
+Fro From the SOA Infrastructure Menu From the SOA Folder in the Navigator 1.
 Click Home.
-1. Under soa-infra , click a specific SOA composite application.
-The SOA Infrastructure page is displayed.
+1. Under soa-infra, click a specific SOA The SOA Infrastructure padisplayed.
+The SOA Infrastructure page is displayed. composite application.
 The SOA Composite home page is 2.
 Click the Deployed Composites tab. displayed.
 The list of deployed composite applications is displayed.
 2. Click the outbound adapter (reference) from the Services and References section in the right panel.
 3. In the Composite section, click a specific SOA composite application.
 The Reference Home page is displayed.
 The SOA Composite home page is displayed.
 4. Click the outbound adapter (reference) from the Services and References section in the right panel.
 The Reference Home page is displayed.